kilowhat/kilowhat.net/_extensions/rich-embeds.md

 ## Changelog

+### Version 1.3.1 - January 4, 2024

+- **Fixed** embed failing to render and crashing Flarum if a website returns an invalid opengraph image URL.
+- **Added** handle additional URL formats in opengraph tags.

+If you are updating from 1.3.0, you don't need to clear the forum cache as there have been no changes to the javascript or CSS.

+You don't have to refresh the broken embeds to fix Flarum.
+But if the embed shows no images after the update, a manual refresh might make them appear.

 ### Version 1.3.0 - December 16, 2023

 - **Added** configurable number of maximum images in previews.
 Defaults to 4.